 In early 1929, teenagers Theodore and Ernest Wakefield noticed that Vermilion Lighthouse was leaning toward the river after the lighthouse pier was undermined in an icy storm.
 The Wakefield boys reported what they had seen to their father, Commodore Frederick William Wakefield, who contacted the Lighthouse Service in Cleveland.
 The U.S. Corps of Engineers came to Vermilion and determined that the light was indeed unstable.
 Within a week, the lighthouse had been dismantled – it was removed in March – and a ten-foot skeletal steel tower was erected to mark the pier.
 The skeletal tower was moved to a new foundation near the outer end of the west pier on October 5, 1929.

 Commodore Wakefield offered to purchase the old lighthouse and move it to his property, Harbor View, but his request was denied.
 Instead, the cast-iron pieces were loaded up and hauled away.
 Residents of Vermilion were sad to see their beloved lighthouse go, and its fate would remain a mystery until many years later.

 In 1934, a pair of range lights was established on the pier using the skeletal tower as the front light and a steel pole, 880 feet from the front light, to display the rear light.
 The range lights were electric and their characteristic was fixed red.

-Ted Wakefield, one of the young men who had noticed the lighthouse leaning in 1929, had very fond memories of Vermilion’s past and its lighthouse, and as an adult, put his efforts into encouraging downtown Vermilion to maintain its historical 19th century appearance.
+Ted Wakefield, one of the young men who had noticed the lighthouse leaning in 1929, had very fond memories of Vermilion’s past and its lighthouse, and as an adult, put his efforts into encouraging downtown Vermilion to maintain its historical nineteenth century appearance.
 His childhood home, built in 1909 using gravel from Lake Erie and known as Harbor View, was donated to Bowling Green State University and later sold to the Great Lakes Historical Society, who opened it as the Inland Seas Maritime Museum.